menu

 Because of many things, Madison is a great place for families with children to consider.
 First of all, many other families with children live here, making Madison a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Madison has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Madison’s overall crime rate is lower than average for the country.

-One of the nice things about Madison is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Madison is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Madison, however, the average commute to work is quite long.
 On average, people spend 30.53 minutes each day getting to work, which is significantly higher than the national average.